RicoValdezio/AffixGen/README.md

 Changelog
 ------------
+1.1.2 - Fixed a bug with Rex and DoT type damage
 1.1.1 - Fixed bug that may cause global invincibility 1.1.0 - Added Configuration
 1.0.1 - Refactored to prevent infinte loop with LightningOrb